Gaming Setup for College Students Under 40000 India 2026

 Ryzen 5 7535HS, 8GB RAM (upgradeable), GTX 1650 GPU, 15.6-inch 144Hz display.
 The TUF A15 is the most recommended gaming laptop under Rs 40,000 in India.
 The GTX 1650 runs Valorant at 100 to 120fps, CS2 at 80 to 100fps, and handles most esports titles at medium to high settings.

 The 144Hz display is the biggest advantage over budget laptops at the same price that only offer 60Hz.
-For competitive gaming it is a meaningful edge.
+For competitive gaming it’s a meaningful edge.

 8GB RAM is the only weak point.
 Budget Rs 1,500 to Rs 2,000 to add an 8GB DDR5 stick (bringing it to 16GB) within the first month.
 Most performance issues with this laptop in gaming and multitasking disappear after the RAM upgrade.